Job Orton: Writings

 Among his numerous works which include sermons, discourses and essays are Memoirs of Doddridge (published 1766), Letters to Dissenting Ministers (ed by S. Palmer, 2 vols., 1806), and Practical Works (2 vols., with letters and memoir, 1842).
-He was also involved in editting the unpublished works of Philip Doddridge after he died in 1851.
+He was also involved in editing the unpublished works of Philip Doddridge after he died in 1751.
 He was encouraged in this work by his widow, Mercy Doddridge.